zainabahmad15/gotestapp/README.md

     fmt.Println(a) // prints [1 2 3]
     fmt.Println(b) // prints [1 5 3]
   ```
-  We can use pointers, by using the address literal `&`
+  We can use pointers, by using the "address of" literal `&`
   ```
     a := [...] int {1, 2, 3}
     b := &a // now b is pointing to the address of a